eolt/Numerical_methods_assignments/Guassian_Elimination_Implementations/ReadMe.md

 ```

 # Conclusion
 From these observations, our findings verify that partial pivot gives a more accurate result than without it for Guassian Elimination.
-The take away is that partial pivoting takes a lot longer to compute.
+The take away is that partial pivoting gives longer elapsed time.
+Thus, one must decides the incentives of achieving a more accurate result over a quicker computation when selecting either method.